COSD-PANDA/datasd_council_report_2017/main/process_overview.md

 # Inventory

 ## Purpose
 The purpose of the Data Inventory is to get a bird's eye view of data we have in the City and to assist stakeholders to be able to identify data sets they consider high value for publication.
-However, the inventory process was designed to have the following additional benefits:
+However, the inventory process was designed to begin the following processes:

-* Begin to create a base level of metadata for our City's data.
+* Create a base level of metadata for our City's data.
 [CAN WE USE ANYTHING OTHER THAN THE WORD METADATA?
 I'M JUST CURIOUS IF YOU CAN REPLACE IT WITH LAYMEN'S TERMS; PLUS, METADATA SOUNDS ALL EDWARD SNOWDENY, I'M WORRIED ELECTEDS COULD UNREASONABLY FREAK OUT BY THAT TERM - IT'S ACTUALLY BEEN A SOURCE OF CONTENTION IN THE PATRIOT ACT REAUTHORIZATION]
-* identify people currently working with and managing data.
+* Identify people currently working with and managing data.
-* Begin to establish a base level inventory of the data the City has at its disposal.
+* Establish a base level inventory of the data the City has at its disposal.
 * Understand the City's systems of record [AN ELECTED WILL NEED A DEFINITION OF "SYSTEM OF RECORD' OR SOME OTHER TERM] for various pieces of information.
-[THESE FIRST THREE BENEFITS ARE LISTED AS
+[THESE FIRST THREE BENEFITS ARE LISTED UNDER THE WHERE WE ARE SECTION OF THE PREVIOUS PAGE BUT THIS FOURTH ONE IS NOT]

 ## Process Overview

-The first part of the inventory was to assign information coordinators from each department to work with the Chief Data Officer.
-Several larger departments chose to assign multiple coordinators, as these people knew their divisions best.
-However, most departments assigned a single point of contact to work with the CDO.
-It was important for information coordinators to be knowledgeable in the business level of how the department operates, since they would oftentimes need to make decisions based on that knowledge.
+The first part of the inventory was to assign information coordinators from each of the 35 departments/programs we engaged to work with the Chief Data Officer.
+Most departments assigned a single point of contact to work with the CDO.
+However, several larger departments chose to assign multiple coordinators to represent certain divisions.
+We sought out information coordinators  knowledgeable in the business level of how the department operates and how users make decisions based on that knowledge.
+In total, we worked with 65 coordinators.

-There were a total of 35 departments in the inventory, and a total of 65 coordinators.

-The inventory process was designed with the following constraints in mind:
+We designed the inventory process mindful of the following realities:

-* The information coordinators' time must be used as efficiently as possible, as the process was not their primary responsibility.
+* The information coordinators' time must be used as efficiently as possible, as this process is not their primary responsibility.
-* Coordinators do not have a high level of technical knowledge-rather, a high level of business knowledge.
+* Coordinators may not have a high level of technical knowledge.
 * Execution time frame is only three months.
 * Coordinators do not have the same base level of understanding of what is "data".